Vietnam.vn - Nền tảng quảng bá Việt Nam

 Need to "clean up" AI trash soon and build fences to protect children

 In many countries around the world, social networks are also being tightened to create a protective barrier for children in the digital space.
-Malaysian media reported that the government will increase censorship of harmful content, especially “brain-rotten videos”.
+Malaysian media said that the Government of this country will increase censorship of harmful content, especially “brain-rotten videos”.
 At the same time, it will support the production of healthy family education content and integrate digital skills into education from the age of 13 and up.

 The country is also considering a comprehensive ban on social media use by children under 13.